rffffy/weather-vs-football/README.md

 # WeatherImpactPL2023

-## 🌦️ Unveiling Insights at the Intersection of Weather and Premier League 2022/2023 🌟
+## 🌦️ Can Weather Influence Football?
+Unveiling Insights from Premier League 2022/2023 🌟
 This project serves as a hub for data extraction, transformation, loading, and analysis, revolving around two distinct public APIs.
 Through this project, we explore the realms of data engineering and analysis, deriving insights from the intersection of Premier League football data and weather statistics.

 ## 📂 Folder Structure